Why Browser Debugging Tools Matter

 Use cases: Building query strings manually, decoding URLs from logs, debugging API requests.

-6. Color Picker and Converter
+6. Case Converter

 7. Unix Timestamp Converter